TheoAcker12/grav-tutorial/pages/02.base-tutorial/04.content/03.blog-item/docs.md

 - The card is much shorter, as the summary ends as soon as it reaches the delimiter

 ![blog page after summary delimiter](after-summary-delimiter.png)

-- In the navigation, the page can be seen in the dropdown for Blog.
-- This is not ideal, particularly when you consider how many posts you might want to add.
-- In the Advanced tab, we can set Visible to Disabled.
-- Now the post is hidden.
-We can do this for all the posts we add.
-- You can also set this option when you create a new post
-- Although does setting a new post to not be visible also disable numeric prefixes?
-- But maybe could show by date instead of prefixes

 - screenshot